Job Searching Resources To Explore!

 Students with accommodations or accessibility concerns should contact SNHU Career Services.
 (Online Students: engagecareer@snhu.edu / Campus Students: careerdevelopment@snhu.edu)

 Account Access: Each Handshake account is for use by SNHU students and alumni only.
 Students and alumni should not share their login information or allow other individuals to submit documents under their account.
+Access to Handshake may take 24-48 hours upon request.

 Personal Information: It is the responsibility of both students and alumni to take precautions when submitting personal information, interviewing, and accepting any type of position.
 Applicants should never provide their birth date, social security number, credit card numbers, bank account information or other private information when communicating with prospective employers or responding to opportunities online.